 The question above is a common one that many criminal defense attorneys often hear.
 It is a question that, when answered and acted upon correctly, can make a world of difference in your case and to your future.
 Your actions during this time can help or hurt your innocence.

 Ask for an Attorney

 You are entitled to legal counsel upon your arrest.
 As soon as you are arrested, inform the law enforcement officer that you want to contact an attorney.
-With an Anderson County criminal defense lawyer by your side, your civil rights are less likely to be taken advantage of, and law enforcement officers are less likely to get information from you that could hurt your case.
+With an Knoxville criminal defense lawyer by your side, your civil rights are less likely to be taken advantage of, and law enforcement officers are less likely to get information from you that could hurt your case.
 If you request legal counsel and the officers continue to question you without an attorney present, anything you say will likely be deemed inadmissible in court.

 In addition to the right to an attorney, you have the right to remain silent.
 It is likely tempting to speak up if you have been wrongly accused.
 You want to stand up for yourself and convince the police of your innocence.
 However, they can and will use anything you say against you to further their allegations.
 You do not have to answer their questions, and it is in your best interest not to say anything.

 Do not discuss your case with anyone but your attorney.
 If you are in jail, do not speak to other inmates about your charges or talk about them on the phone with anyone.
 Along those same lines, stay off of social media.
 Anything you publish on social media outlets can be used to refute your innocence.